 Special Nannen award by STERN magazine editorial board, April 2018

-Professional Affiliations: Young Global Leader / World Economic Forum (Switzerland), New America Foundation (DC), Johns Hopkins School of Advanced International Studies (DC) Languages spoken: English, Arabic, German, French Books by Souad Mekhennet:
+Professional Affiliations: Young Global Leader / World Economic Forum (Switzerland), New America Foundation (DC), Johns Hopkins School of Advanced International Studies (DC) Foreign languages spoken: English, Arabic, German, French Books by Souad Mekhennet:

 I Was Told to Come Alone: My Journey Behind the Lines of Jihad